AngevineCancheryPapersInXML/MaRa2/mara2_paper.md

 * *06_toc/* Contains a useful toc of generated documents
 * *maradb/* Contains a text-db used for the sources normalization process

-At the end of the flow XML files will be stored in **03_xml/**.
+At the end of the flow, XML files will be stored in **03_xml/**.

 ## Targets

-Almost the half of the entire documents set edited in **I Registri della Cancelleria Angioina** has been tranformed to XML using MaRa v1 and v2.
+Almost the half of the entire documents set edited in **I Registri della Cancelleria Angioina** has been transformed to XML using MaRa v1 and v2.

-Moreover, the design of the project, bring more counsciousness about how to:
+Moreover, the design of the project, bring more consciousness about how to:

-> **design an editing infrastructure based on XML but dedicated to people that has to practice XML as less as possible**.
+> **design an editing infrastructure based on XML but dedicated to people that have to practice XML as less as possible**.

-The know-how and the files were transfered in the new project based on [xquery](https://www.w3.org/XML/Query/) and [eXist-db](http://exist-db.org).
+The know-how and the files were transferred in the new project based on [xquery](https://www.w3.org/XML/Query/) and [eXist-db](http://exist-db.org).

 ## Notes about the software installation for testing

-**MaRa2** is designed for a localhost use, moreover its specifical features make its use for a different project a *nonsense*, anyway, its installation and use comes as common CMS in a [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) environment:
+**MaRa2** is designed for a localhost use, moreover, its specifical features make its use for a different project a *nonsense*, anyway, its installation and use comes as common CMS in a [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) environment:

 - unzip the package to your apache web-server, so your path will be: http://localhost/registridev
 - import the **registridev.sql.gz** file in a MySql table called: *registridev*
-- set the CodeIgniter config files, as any CI application, with you server and mySql data
+- set the CodeIgniter config files, as any CI application, with your server and MySql data
-- set the *registridev/* directory (and everyting inside it) permissions to 777
+- set the *registridev/* directory (and everything inside it) permissions to 777
 - log-in on **registridev/main/login** as admin/admin
 - test the application, go to **registridev/mara2/mara2**